JuliaLang/IJulia.jl/README.md

 which `jupyter` program IJulia is configured with by setting `ENV["JUPYTER"]` and then running `Pkg.build("IJulia")`.

-The simplest way to install Jupyter yourself on Mac and Windows is to [download the Anaconda package](http://continuum.io/downloads) and run its installer.
+The simplest way to install Jupyter yourself on Mac and Windows, other than using Julia's Conda distro,  is to [download the Anaconda package](http://continuum.io/downloads) and run its installer.
 (We recommend that you *not* use Enthought Canopy/EPD, since that can cause problems with the PyCall package.)